-products at present.
-For example, in the Inmetco process, they go to low-value use as road aggregate.
-These contain rare earth metals - zirconium and titanium - that are expensive, and so their production and purification are energy-intensive.
+in the Inmetco process, they go to low-value use as road aggregate.
+These contain rare earth metals - zirconium and titanium - that are expensive, so their production and purification are energy-intensive.
 Therefore, a process to recover and recycle the nickel hydrides is necessary.
-The separator, which represents about 13% of the cost of the materials but only 1% of the weight, is also worthy of recovery as a fabricated "separator" because most of the cost is in making it from its materials of construction.
+The separator, which represents about 13% of the cost of the materials but only 1% of the weight, is also worthy of recovery as a fabricated "separator," since most of the cost occurs in making it from its materials of construction.

-11.2.1.2 Lithium-Ion (Li-Ion) EV Battery
+11.2.1.2 Lithium-Ion Electric Vehicle Battery

-Figure 11.3 shows the approximate weight % of materials that make up the Li-ion battery cells for EVs.
+Figure 11.3 shows the approximate weight percent of materials that make up the Li-ion battery cells for EVs.
 Figure 11.4 shows the relative cost of these materials.

 These cells are more difficult, if not impossible, to disassemble.
 For example, the cathode materials (50% of the weight) are laminated together.
-In addition, because lithium is extremely reactive, these cells have to be processed in an inert atmosphere or at cryogenic temperatures (Sony and Toxco processes), and even under such conditions, they can be a safety hazard.
+In addition, because lithium is extremely reactive, these cells must be processed in an inert atmosphere or at cryogenic temperatures (Sony and Toxco processes) and, even under such conditions, they can be a safety hazard.

 The cathode and the electrolyte are primary targets for recycling.
 Graphite may also be a target, although it is a relatively lower-value material.
-It may be used for other applications.
+Still, it may be used for other applications.